-Fellowships and assistantships are awarded in the American Studies Program to full-time candidates for the M.A./Ph.D. and Ph.D. degrees.
+Assistantships and stipends are awarded in the American Studies Program to full-time candidates for the M.A./Ph.D. and Ph.D. degrees.
 Most financial assistance is granted at the time of a student's acceptance into the program and is renewed for three (for Ph.D. students) or four (for M.A./Ph.D. students) years, provided the student makes satisfactory progress towards completion of the degree as set out in this handbook.
 The exact terms of the aid are specified in individual letters to students at the time of their admission.
 Annually, students sign contracts, issued by the Dean of Graduate Studies, confirming the amounts and provisions of these awards.
-Performance of an assistantship is a contractual obligation assumed by the student in exchange for a stipendiary award.
-It is important to note that, while a student's standing in the program is always determined by academic performance, students are expected to fulfill the obligations of an assistantship with the same high standards of professionalism and accomplishment as is expected in their academic work; failure to do so satisfactorily can jeopardize the continuance of the financial award.
-Above all, in the conduct of such assistantships, students should recognize that they will be considered representatives of the American Studies Program.

-Unless explicitly stated otherwise in the award letter, students who receive fellowships or other stipends are expected to reside locally and to undertake assistantships, involving an average of ten to twelve hours of work a week on scholarly or other projects during the academic year.
-Such projects may involve research or other work for a member of the faculty, or for the Program, work at local museums and historical agencies that collaborate with the program in the support of students, teaching assistantships, or for more advanced students, teaching a course.
+Unless explicitly stated otherwise in the award letter, students who receive stipends are expected to reside locally and to undertake assistantships, involving an average of ten to twelve hours of work a week on scholarly or other projects during the academic year.
+Such projects may involve research or other work for a member of the faculty or for the Program, work at local museums and historical agencies, teaching assistantships, or for more advanced students, teaching a course.
 Generally, in order to prevent conflicts of interest, advisees are not permitted to work for their primary advisors.
+(For more on the character, expectations, and evaluations of assistantships, see Appendix A.)